varnish/libvmod-curl/man/vmod_curl.rst

 Return value
         VOID
 Description
-        Removes custom request header fields matching the given header name.
+        Removes all custom request header fields matching the given header name.
-        Only headers added by add_header() are removed.
+        Only headers added by add_header() can be removed.
+To disable headers generated internally by libcurl *add* the header with no content.
 Example
         ::